 The Otto engine and the diesel engine are two types of thermal engines.
-These are two types of endothermic engines that, through thermodynamic reactions, convert the internal energy of the fuel into mechanical work.
+These are two types of endothermic engines that, by thermodynamic reactions, convert the internal energy of the fuel into mechanical work.
 However, there are certain differences between them.

 The most important difference is found in its theoretical cycle.
-The Otto engine operates according to the Otto cycle by spark ignition while the diesel engine is controlled according to the diesel cycle by compression ignition.
+The Otto engine operates according to the Otto cycle by spark ignition while the diesel engine is governed according to the diesel cycle by compression ignition.

 - Difference in fuel ignition

 Fuel entry into the diesel engine and the Otto engine is one of the most important differences between both types of thermal engines:

 Fuel inlet into the gasoline engine.

 In most gasoline engines (Otto cycle), air and fuel are introduced into the combustion chamber in the form of a gas mixture.

 Currently, this mixture is generated electronically and its proportions vary depending on different factors such as the temperature of the engine and fuel.
 In the past, car engines used two types of mechanisms to regulate the entry of fuel at startup: the starter, to increase the amount of gasoline or the air choke that limited air access by increasing the proportion of gasoline,

 In the diesel engine the air is introduced into the combustion chamber through ducts that go to the suction valve.
 In this type of thermal engines the fuel (diesel) is introduced directly by means of an injector.

 In this type of engine it is important to keep in mind that the pressure inside the cylinder is higher than in the Otto engine.
 One of the functions of the injector is to print enough pressure to the fuel so that it can enter.